ibrhalil/galactus-theme/README.md

-# Celestial
+# jwrdark
-## VS Code theme for all the people who love to code in deep dark spaces.
+## VS Code theme for all the people who love to code in deep dark spaces, and also like jasonwryan's terminal colors

 ----------